CodeMash 2018 CTF write-up

 <meta name="description" content="Robots talk in ROILA language: eman egap eht esrever tsum">

-python2 -c 'print "eman egap eht esrever tsum"[::-1]' must reverse the page name
+python2 -c 'print "eman egap eht esrever tsum"[::-1]'

 wget https://codemash.hacking-lab.com/codemash/bots/ruof.html